cbg-ethz/bmi/README.md

 We defined several benchmark suites with shared structure.

 ## List of implemented estimators

+(Your estimator can be here too!
+Please, reach out to us if you would like to contribute.)

 - The neighborhood-based KSG estimator proposed in [Estimating Mutual Information](https://arxiv.org/abs/cond-mat/0305641) by Kraskov et al. (2003).
 - Donsker-Varadhan and MINE estimators proposed in [MINE: Mutual Information Neural Estimation](https://arxiv.org/abs/1801.04062) by Belghazi et al. (2018).